 And a little side note here on creativity.
 There is nothing new in this bullet journal format.
 Analogue note taking, complete with cross-referencing, has been around for thousands of years.
 It’s just seems very new to a digital generation who needed an attention grabbing introduction.

-The creative bit was selectively combining components, giving them catchy titles and setting it up as a modular and uniquely customisable package that doesn’t require any financial expenditure.
+But due credit, the creative bit was selectively combining components, giving them catchy titles and setting it up as a modular and uniquely customisable package that doesn’t require any financial expenditure.
 Brilliant.

 Although you could buy the trademarked Bullet Journal if you wish.